BloomTech-Labs/djhelper-fe/README.md

 🚫List the rest of the front end features and libraries in the same format as the framework above.

-#### Front end deployed to `🚫insert service here`
+#### Front end deployed to AWS.

 #### [Back end](🚫link to back end repo here) built using:

-#### Express, Heroku, Postgresql
+#### Express, Postgresql, AWS

 -    Using node with an Express server will allow us to query the data science's API as well as handle the requests from the front end.
--    Using heroku with postrgresql (or another good option like MongoDB) will allow us to have data that persists, which will ideal for all users.
+-    Using AWS with postrgresql will allow us to have data that persists, which will ideal for all users.
--    Implementing authentication and authorization with hashing (bcryptjs) and JSON web tokens or another method will insure that only authorized users will have access to sensitive data.
+-    Implementing authentication and authorization with hashing (bcryptjs) and JSON web tokens will insure that only authorized users will have access to sensitive data.

 🚫 List the rest of the back end end features and libraries in the same format as the framework above